Danube Swabians: Origins

 Beginning in the 12th century, German merchants and miners began to settle in the Kingdom of Hungary at the invitation of the Hungarian monarchy (see Ostsiedlung).
 Although there were significant colonies of Carpathian Germans in the Spiš mountains and Transylvanian Saxons in Transylvania, German settlement throughout the rest of the kingdom had not been extensive until this time.

 During the 17th–18th centuries, warfare between the Habsburg monarchy and the Ottoman Empire devastated and depopulated much of the lands of the Danube valley, referred to geographically as the Pannonian plain.
-The Habsburgs ruling Austria and Hungary at the time resettled the land with Germanic settlers from Swabia, Hesse, especially Fulda (district), Palatinate, Baden, Franconia, Bavaria., Austria, Alsace-Lorraine and the Rhön Mountains, and Hunsrück.
+The Habsburgs ruling Austria and Hungary at the time resettled the land with Germanic settlers from Swabia, Hesse, especially Fulda (district), Palatinate, Baden, Franconia, Bavaria, Austria, Alsace-Lorraine and the Rhön Mountains, and Hunsrück.
 Despite differing origins, the new immigrants were all referred as Swabians by their neighbor Croats, Serbs, Hungarians, and Romanians, because the majority of the first settlers were Swabians.
 The Bačka settlers called themselves Shwoveh, the plural of Shwobe in the polyglot language that evolved there.
 The majority of them boarded boats in Ulm, Swabia, and traveled to their new destinations down the Danube River in boats called Ulmer Schachteln.
 The Austro-Hungarian Empire had given them funds to build their boats for transport.
-The total number of German settlers who emigrated from different parts of Germany to Hungary between 1686 and 1829 is estimated at around 150,000.
+The total number of German settlers who emigrated from different parts of Germany to Hungary between 1686 and 1829 is estimated at 150,000.
 The official name Danube Swabians has been used for this population group since 1922.

 DNA Test examples of Danube Swabians from Hungary shows their German Ancestry.

-Stiffoller

-The Stifoller or Stiffolder are a subgroup of the Danube Swabians who practise Folk Catholicism, settled in some 25–30 Villages at Baranya County and 4 villages in Tolna County of southwest Hungary between 1717 and 1804, mostly in 1720 Their ancestors once came from the Diocese of Fulda at Fulda and the surrounding Rhön Mountains in Germany.

-Stiffoller kept their German tradition and a special dialect until today, called Stiffollerisch, resembling the South Hessian dialect of Schlüchtern in Germany, example: Mir rede unsri Shwowish Moddersproch.
-As can be seen in the title, they refer to themselves as Shwovish.

-A street in Petersberg, Hesse near Fulda is given the name, Stiffollerweg.